 Life stories in the classroom, and beyond!
 Go to page

 The RECIT and LEARN often promote the use of technology in the social sciences.
 Here are few examples in English and French to wet your appetite:

-Mobile techies: iPads in Social Sciences Go to site
+iPads in Social Sciences (Archived from old site for now) Go to site

 - "Le questionnement et les questionnaires interactifs"